DAD.info

 • Praising them.
 Using praise helps build their sense of self-worth, builds a positive relationship between you and encourages good behaviour.

-For more information about parent support and parenting courses, please visit the Fegans website.
+For more information about parent support and parenting courses or to make a referral please visit Spurgeons.

 Related entries